billymoroney1/mario-party/plan.md

 make playerInfo text into pictures of some sort

-change button on your move to 'Move', then change to 'roll dice'

 when a character buys a star, randomly choose a new star spot

 fine tune how players earn money so it's not obnoxious